nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 ### Viewing event by name: `view event`

-The `view event` command allows you to view the details of (an) event(s) whose name matches the given keywords in the exact order.
+Views the details of a specific event whose name exactly matches the given keywords.

 Format: `view event KEYWORD [MORE_KEYWORDS]`

 * The search is case-insensitive. e.g. `hiking` will match `Hiking`
 * The order of the keywords matters. e.g. `Hair Cut` will match `Hair Cut` but not `Cut Hair`
 * Only the **full name** is searched.
-* Only exact full-word matches will return a result.
-For example, `Oscar` will not match `Oscars`.
+* Only full words will be matched. e.g. `Oscar` will not match `Oscars`.
-* Persons whose name matches all keywords exactly and in the correct order will be returned. e.g. `Hiking` will not match `Park Hiking`
+* Events matching all keywords exactly will be returned. e.g. `Hiking` will not match `Park Hiking`

 Examples: